-Riding for the Disabled Association Ireland (RDA Ireland) was established in 1969 and has continued to evolve and develop for over half a century, with 40 Groups across Ireland 500 volunteers providing weekly riding or carriage driving sessions to 600 disabled children and adults.
+Riding for the Disabled Association Ireland (RDA Ireland) was established in 1969 and has continued to evolve and develop for over half a century, with 32 Groups across Ireland and almost 400 volunteers providing weekly riding or carriage driving sessions to more than 350 children and adults living with disabilities.

 RDA Ireland provides the opportunity for individuals, with physical or intellectual disabilities, to horse ride or carriage drive and this in turn provides therapy, fitness, development of skills, socialisation, achievement and most importantly fun.

 It is not only the riders who benefit, our volunteers gain so much from the Association with ongoing training and development, friendships and the opportunity to make a difference.